Combine Volunteering with an Educational Workshop and Get to Grips with Sustainable Farming Techniques

 Duties are split between the morning and the afternoon, the morning activities being based in the gardens and pastures, while the afternoon tasks focus on construction and maintenance, administrative tasks and work within the local community.
 Typical morning projects include: sowing seeds; planting; weed and pest control; fertilizing; composting; caring for the animals; and recycling of organic and nonorganic waste.
 Those of the afternoon may be: carpentry or construction tasks; mural painting; organization of information panels; maintenance of infrastructure (i.e. of bridges and water pipes); upkeep of paths and trails; production of marmalades, jams and vinegars; and garden design.

-You will take 3 sets of classes a week, mornings or afternoons, a full day being between 8.30am and 4pm, with the remaining time being filled with voluntary duties (to which the same work hours apply).
-You are also asked to help feed the animals before breakfast, and activities are often held during the evenings (such as film nights or cultural events) from 7.30pm.
+In both cases, you are also asked to help feed the animals before breakfast, and activities are often held during the evenings (such as film nights or cultural events) from 7.30pm.
 Wednesday afternoons are free for doing a great selection of cultural activities including chocolate making, hikes, shrimp fishing, clay face mask, crafts with palm seeds and gourds, etc.

 Course or Workshop Dates